MicrosoftDocs/azure-docs/articles/active-directory/managed-identities-azure-resources/how-to-view-managed-identity-activity.md

 ---
-title: Viewing update and sign-in activities for Managed identities
+title: View update and sign-in activities for Managed identities
 description: Step-by-step instructions for viewing the activities made to managed identities, and authentications carried out by managed identities
 services: active-directory
 documentationcenter: ''